Centre for product generation

 The Sentinel-6 ground segment reflects the international collaboration that underpins the mission.

 MTG ground segment

 The ground segment will acquire data from MTG satellites, generate, archive and distribute data.

 How to access our data

-We offer a portfolio of data access options that allow users to view imagery and access and download data.
+We offer a portfolio of data access options that allows users to view imagery and access and download data.